 Ultimately though, who cares?
 Our lives are richer for the stories he has given us and the characters he has introduced us to.

-To me, Western Stars is the place where the characters who were frozen out on Tenth Street, who built cars straight out of scratch, and who had hungry hearts eventually landed.
+To me, Western Stars is the place where the characters who were frozen out on Tenth Avenue, who built cars straight out of scratch,who were stuck in Candy’s Room and who had hungry hearts eventually landed.
 These rebels from north Jersey would become stuntmen, cowboys, and John Wayne movie extras and eventually found peace, purpose, and redemption in the American Southwest.

 Thanks for that closure, Bruce.